Beyond network centrality: Individual-level behavioral traits for predicting information superspreaders in social media: INTRODUCTION

-There has been no consensus on the answer to these questions.
-Building on seminal opinion leadership and diffusion theories~\cite{katz1955personal,rogers2010diffusion}, researchers as diverse as sociologists, economists, physicists, and computer scientists have tackled the problem of linking the micro-level properties of individuals and social ties with the large-scale spreading of information and behaviours.
-Many studies supported the hypothesis that a minority of influential individuals can exert a disproportionate impact on spreading processes, and that these ``influentials" can be detected via their centrality in the social networks they are embedded in.
-These works relied on diverse methods ranging from observational data analysis~\cite{goldenberg2009role,muller2019effect} and computational diffusion models~\cite{domingos2001mining,kempe2003maximizing,kitsak2010identification,pei2014searching,lu2016vital,hu2018local,zhou2019fast} to field experiments~\cite{hinz2011seeding,banerjee2013diffusion}.
+No consensus has been reached regarding the answers to these questions.
+Building on seminal opinion leadership and diffusion theories\cite{katz1955personal,rogers2010diffusion}, researchers as diverse as sociologists, economists, physicists, and computer scientists have tackled the problem by linking the micro-level properties of individuals and social ties with the large-scale spreading of information and behavior.
+Among them, many studies supported the hypothesis that a minority of influential individuals exert a disproportionately significant impact on online and offline information spreading, and that these ``influentials" can be detected via their centrality in the social networks they are embedded in.
+These works relied on diverse methods, ranging from observational data analysis\cite{goldenberg2009role,muller2019effect}, computational diffusion models\cite{domingos2001mining,kempe2003maximizing,kitsak2010identification,pei2014searching,lu2016vital,hu2018local,zhou2019fast} to field experiments\cite{hinz2011seeding,banerjee2013diffusion}.

-Yet some works disagree with these conclusions~\cite{watts2007influentials,mariani2020wisdom,rossman2021network}, and centrality metrics alone do not reveal how information and behaviour propagate from a given individual to her peers.
-Focusing on the diffusion of a single movie product, a seminal field experiment~\cite{aral2012identifying} found that peer-to-peer social contagion in social media is jointly affected by two individual-level behavioural properties: \textit{influence}, namely how strongly people influence their neighbours; and \textit{susceptibility}, how easily people are influenced by their neighbours~\cite{aral2012identifying}.
-Incorporating influence and susceptibility into agent-based simulations of diffusion provides radically different predictions of information spreading processes than traditional diffusion models and centrality metrics~\cite{aral2018social}.
-When comparing these findings with those from the literature on the social hubs, it remains unclear whether, compared to network-based characteristics such as centrality, individual-level behavioural traits are more accurate predictors of peer-to-peer and collective information propagation in empirical diffusion processes.
+Yet some works disagreed with the above conclusion\cite{watts2007influentials,galeotti2009influencing,mariani2020wisdom,rossman2021network}, holding that centrality metrics alone do not reveal how information and behavior propagate from a given individual to her peers.
+Focusing on the diffusion of a single movie product, a seminal field experiment\cite{aral2012identifying} found that peer-to-peer contagion in social media is jointly affected by two individual-level behavioral properties: \textit{influence}, namely how strongly people influence their neighbors; and \textit{susceptibility}, how easily people are influenced by their neighbors\cite{aral2012identifying}.
+They found that incorporating influence and susceptibility into agent-based diffusion models generates radically different predictions of information spreading processes than traditional diffusion models and centrality metrics\cite{aral2018social}.
+However, when comparing these findings with those from the literature on social hubs, it remains unclear whether, compared to network-based characteristics such as centrality, individual-level behavioral traits are more accurate predictors of information superspreaders in empirical diffusion processes.